Deep Reinforcement Learning for FlipIt Security Game: Game Environment

-In the following sections, we consider that the defender is the initial owner of the resource as it usually is the case with security keys and other devices.
-All results presented were obtained in discrete and finite mode.
+Unless stated otherwise, we assume in the remainder of the paper that the defender is the initial owner of the resource, as it usually is the case with security keys and other devices.
+The defender is considered to be LM playing a DQN-based strategy against an attacker that follows one of the renewal strategies we describe in the following sections.